Four Classic Cocktails of the Caribbean

 Even if an island getaway isn’t on your calendar, you can still sip cocktails created at sun-soaked bars and resorts.
 In fact, many of the cocktails we know and love originated on tropical islands.
 Take an armchair tour of some of the Caribbean’s beautiful beaches—cocktail in hand, of course—and learn the stories behind some of your favorite drinks.

-This blender drink was created at San Juan’s Caribe Hilton.
+The piña colada was created at San Juan’s Caribe Hilton.
 There’s some debate about who created it, but the honor generally goes to Ramón “Monchito” Marrero Perez, one of the Caribe Hilton’s early local bartenders.
 As the story goes, Perez experimented for three months in 1954 before he created a drink that he said captured the sunny, tropical flavors of Puerto Rico in a glass.

 Another bartender at the hotel, Ricardo Garcia, is credited for adding strained pineapple juice and naming the drink.
 (Literally translated from Spanish, piña colada means “strained pineapple.”)
 Garcia was also the first person to serve the drink in a hollowed-out coconut.